Gonorrhoea

 What is it?

 Gonorrhoea is a sexually transmitted infection caused by a type of bacteria called Neisseria gonorrhoeae.
-After chlamydia, it is the second most common bacterial sexually transmitted infection in the UK.
+After Chlamydia, it is the second most common bacterial sexually transmitted infection in the UK.

 How do I catch it?

-You can’t catch gonorrhoea from hugging, kissing, swimming pools, toilets, sharing towels or sharing cups, plates or cutlery.
+You can’t catch Gonorrhoea from hugging, kissing, swimming pools, toilets, sharing towels or sharing cups, plates or cutlery.

 What symptoms could I have?